xiaopv/xiaopv.github.io/_teaching/2020-corona.md

 ## Online Classes

- * Regular on-ground classes on Tuesdays and Thursdays will be replaced with online virtual classes.
+ * Regular on-ground classes on Tuesdays and Thursdays will be replaced with online virtual classes with the exact same schedule (MAT 151: 10:00 a.m. to 11:15 a.m.
+MAT 201: 11:30 a.m. to 12:45 p.m.).
 We will use Zoom as our platform.
-The course home page contains a link "Online Class".
-Please use the same link to connect to the virtual classes for the rest of the semester.
+The course home page contains a link "Online Class" and please use that link to connect to online classes.
+We will use the same link to connect to the online classes for the rest of the semester.
- * When you join the online classes, please use your official name in the form of First Last.
-Even it is possible to use phone for Zoom, I strongly discourage that if you have other means (such as desktop, laptop, or tablet).
+ * When you join the online classes, please remember use your official name in the form of First Last.
+Do not use any abbreviated version or nick name.
+Even it is possible to use phone for Zoom, I strongly discourage that.
+You will get a much better experience if you use a desktop, a laptop, or a tablet.
 The functions are much more restricted on phones and much harder to maneuver.
 Please make sure you open a course notes window before you join the class, you will need to refer to that throughout the class.
 A good practice is to use "side-by-side" window layout, or use a separate device entirely.
 Switching windows/tabs too frequently will make your learning more difficult.
  * All online classes will be recorded.
-Recording will be posted on the course home page in the homework section.
+Recording will be posted on the course home page in the homework section after the class.
- * Virtual classes will be opened 1 hour before the regular scheduled class time (without my presence).
+ * Online classes will be opened 1 hour before the regular scheduled class time (without my presence).
 Consider this as a common study area.
 Everyone is encouraged to join to discuss homework problems with your peers.
  * When connecting to the class, make sure you connect using both audio and video.
 Do not turn off your camera.
 (If you don't have a webcam, please get in touch with me.)
 During the online classes, students will be automatically muted to minimize background noise.
 Students can ask/answer questions using multiple ways:
    * 1) Use the raise hand function.
 I will unmute you and you can speak.
-   * 2) Type your question/answer is the chat box.
+   * 2) Type your question/answer in the chat box.
-   In the breakout room, feel free to unmute yourself so that group members can have discussions.
+   In the breakout room when doing group work, feel free to unmute yourself so that group members can have discussions.
  * Find a place that is quiet with minimal distractions during your class time (such as your dorm or your room) if possible.
 Make sure that the background does not have anything that you don't want others to see.
+ * In order for me and others to see your work during the class, you have at least three ways to communicate your work:
+   * 1) If you have a touch screen on your device (a laptop or a tablet), you can use the "share" function in Zoom to choose white board.
+To have a better experience using virtual white board, you want to use a stylus.
+This is because if you use your finger, any you write down will be way too big and you will run out of space very quickly on your virtual white board.
+A good stylus can help solve this problem.
+   * 2) If you don't have a touch screen device, you can use the common share Google Docs.
+There is a link on the course webpage called "Online Working Document".
+Everyone can work in this same document simultaneously without interfering each other.
+You can your name in the document and work in that area during the class time.
+   * 3) If you have a chalkboard or a white board, you can set your webcam to the board so other people can see your work.
+Make sure the lighting is good so it is not too bright or too dark.
+   Feel free to be creative.
+If you can think of other ways that you think it will work for you, please let me know and I will let you know if it will work or not.

 ## Weekly Quizzes